Asutosh11/SimpleToDo/README.md

  This is a note taking android app.
 Users can add a note and long press an existing note to delete it.
+The idea behind this app was to make an app that is fast and super easy to take down and delete notes.

  <br>
  <b>This app uses</b>